The Graduate College

 The exercise develops academic, presentation, and research communication skills, while emphasizing students’ ability to explain their research effectively in language appropriate to a non-specialist audience.

-3MT provides a valuable opportunity for students to come together across disciplinary boundaries, and talk about their research.
-It also provides a supportive environment in which academic programs and the campus at large can provide presentation skills training and feedback.
-The 3MT competition thus serves the goals of the University's strategic plan, Preeminence 2020.
+3MT provides a valuable opportunity for students to come together across disciplinary boundaries to share their research.
+The 3MT competition thus serves the goals of the University's strategic plan, Preeminence 2030.

 Building External Relations for the University